appsmithorg/appsmith-docs/website/docs/reference/widgets/form.md

 # Form

 This page provides information on how to use the Form widget to collect, validate, and submit user input.
 It acts as a container for grouping related inputs and comes with a default Text widget for the title, as well as Submit and Reset buttons for form interaction.

+The Reset button allows for one-click clearing of form fields to default values.
+Similarly, the Success button allows you to set actions to be performed when the submit button is clicked.

 <VideoEmbed host="youtube" videoId="UgpQ0ZOnzdg" title="How to use Form Widget" caption="How to use Form Widget"/>